This set of Engineering Metrology Interview Questions and Answers for freshers focuses on “Plug and Ring Gauges for Self holding Tapers”.

 3. What is the alternative name of self-holding tapers?

 a) Small tapers

 d) Large tapers

-Explanation: Self-holding tapers are used not only to provide perfect alignment in the machine tools but also to provide firm seat for driving the tools.
-Self-holding tapers are also known slow and small tapers.
+Explanation: Self-holding tapers are used not only to provide perfect alignment in the machine tools but also to provide a firm seat for driving the tools.
+Self-holding tapers are also known as slow and small tapers.
 They have very shallow angle.